sunyy81/ring1b-h3k27ac-hichip-analysis/README.md

 * Intermediate CSV files generated from earlier steps are used as inputs for downstream analyses.
 * UMAP cluster labels may vary slightly between runs and should be manually verified before downstream biological interpretation.
 * Scripts were organized as independent analysis modules for clarity and reproducibility.

-Citation

-If you use this code or analysis framework, please cite the associated manuscript.
+* If you use this code or analysis framework, please cite the associated manuscript.